airbnb/HorizonCalendar/README.md

 }
 ```

 At a minimum, `CalendarViewContent` must be initialized with a `Calendar`, a visible date range, and a months layout (either vertical or horizontal).
-The visible date range will be interpretted as a range of days using the `Calendar` instance passed in for the `calendar` parameter.
+The visible date range will be interpreted as a range of days using the `Calendar` instance passed in for the `calendar` parameter.

 For this example, we're using a Gregorian calendar, a date range of 2020-01-01 to 2021-12-31, and a vertical months layout.